-Homeowners intent on plumping the value of their home may rush into making decisions that cost more than they will ever recover when they sell their home.
+Are you looking to increase the value of your home in a hurry?
+Not so fast.
+Don’t rush into making decisions that cost more than you’ll ever recover when you eventually sell your home.
 One such potential mistake is installing granite countertops.
-While granite is the most popular countertop due to its beauty and almost indestructible nature, it can be a very expensive option when compared to other alternatives such as polished concrete, engineered stone (Corian, Silestone, etc), stainless steel, hardwood, ceramic tile or laminates.
+While granite is the most popular countertop due to its beauty and almost indestructible nature, it can be a very expensive option when compared to alternatives such as polished concrete, engineered stone like Corian, stainless steel, hardwood, ceramic tile, or laminate.

-Even though most real estate experts claim granite increases the value of a home, they often overlook the expense of purchasing, installing, and maintaining the slab.
-If the homeowner plans to live in the home for at least ten years, the countertop may be worth the expense.
-However, if the homeowner plans to install the granite only to increase the home's value, more research may be in order.
+Even though most real estate experts claim granite increases the value of a home, you need to take into account the total cost of purchasing, installing, and maintaining the slab.
+If you, the homeowner, plan to live in the home for at least ten years, the countertop may be worth the expense.
+However, if you’re planning to put in a granite countertop only to increase your home's value, more research may be in order.